-If you are not live-scoring a race, you do not need to connect your Pro to your computer with an Ethernet cable.
-You can simply pull the data from the controller using a USB drive when the race is over, or even at intervals during the race.
-It is also a good practice to pull USB data from your controllers - even if you did live scoring - to keep in a race data archive on your computer, should questions or concerns ever arise that would require a closer look at the data.
+If you're not live-scoring a race, you don't need to connect your Pro2 to the Server or a computer to access data.
+You can simply pull the data from the controller using a USB drive once the race is over, or even at intervals during the race.
+It's also a good practice to pull USB data from your controllers - even if you did live scoring - to keep in a race data archive on your computer, should questions or concerns ever arise that would require a closer look at the data.

 - From any screen in ChronOS, press the Race Ops menu, then tap the File Management option.

 - Insert a USB drive into one of the Pro2's USB ports.
-Drives should be no larger than 16GB.
 Once the controller has recognized the USB drive, the panel on the left will display the files on the controller.
 Files will be listed with the Event name under which the file was created, the month, day, hour, and minute the file was created, and the Point name under which the file was created.

 - You can copy files in three different ways.

-- Tap an individual file and then press Copy Files to copy a specific file.
+- Tap an individual file, and then tap Copy Files to copy a specific file.
 You can select multiple files to copy by tapping their entries.

-- Press Select All Files, then press Copy Files to copy all data on the controller.
+- Tap Select All Files, then tap Copy Files to copy all data on the controller.

-- Press Select Active Files, then press Copy Files to copy the data that is currently active on the controller.
+- Tap Select Active Files, then tap Copy Files to copy the data that is currently active on the controller.